-I hadn’t even heard of Costa Brava when I signed up to live in Barcelona for six months.
+I hadn’t even heard of the Costa Brava when I signed up to live in Barcelona for six months.

 I was a college student on a limited budget.
 I remember feeling unsure of whether I should go.
 What about the football games I’d miss, my boyfriend on another continent?
 (What a silly child I was — always book the ticket and just go.)
 Yet once I made the decision I began to tell everyone I knew about where I was going.